Consider helping me defend science education by making a donation.

 On a Common Creationist Quotation of Dr. David M. Raup

 This was originally published in response to a Talk Origins Archive feedback question in June of 2001 (scroll down).
+It has been slightly modified.

 Yes, Raup did say this (in "Conflicts between Darwin and Paleontology", Field Museum of Natural History Bulletin Jan.
 1979, Vol. 50 No. 1 p.
 22-29).
 Here is the quote in the immediate context (the quoted portions in boldface):